-The employee shall submit the original request signed by the division commander to Uniform Supply where it will be placed in the employee’s supply records.
+3. The employee will submit the original request signed by the division commander to Uniform Supply where it will be placed in the employee’s supply records.

-Ballistic vests, computers, and other duty equipment related items may be issued dependent on duty assignment or significant need as approved by the bureau commander.
+5. Ballistic vests, computers, and other duty equipment related items may be issued dependent on duty assignment or significant need as approved by the bureau commander.
 All items issued through the employee’s bureau will be documented and recorded in the employee’s personnel file through receipt or inventory list.
-[CALEA Standard 41.3.5]

-A department manual of policies, procedures, directives, Sheriff’s Civil Service regulations, and Harris County personnel regulations shall be issued to every new employee.
-[CALEA Standards 4.3.4, 11.1.1, 26.1.1]
+6. A department manual of policies, procedures, directives, Sheriff’s Civil Service regulations, and Harris County personnel regulations will be issued to every new employee.

-The employee will be held accountable for, and shall be required to sign a receipt for, all uniform, equipment items, and department manuals issued.
+8. The employee will be held accountable for, and will be required to sign a receipt for, all uniform, equipment items, and department manuals issued.

-Employees shall be responsible for the proper care, maintenance, and serviceable condition of any county property issued or assigned for their use.
-Employees shall not alter or repair, or in any way remove any parts or accessories from, any county-owned property, office equipment, machines, clothing, firearms, communications equipment, or motor vehicles.
-[CALEA Standard 17.5.2]
+A. Employees will be responsible for the proper care, maintenance, and serviceable condition of any county property issued or assigned for their use.
+Employees will not alter or repair, or in any way remove any parts or accessories from, any county-owned property, office equipment, machines, clothing, firearms, communications equipment, or motor vehicles.

 Complete an incident report and report loss or damage to immediate supervisor.

 2. Second Incident:

 A Documented Letter of Counseling may be issued.